MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 ### Looking at pushState
 We should figure out what(if anything) went wrong with `pushState`- thinking back, we thought it was going to be fine for a11y.
 Was it implemented poorly, or did the design not deliver what we thought it would?
 Using https://codesandbox.io/s/github/rwjblue/screenreader-testing, we can do some experimentation ([GitHub repo here](https://github.com/rwjblue/screenreader-testing)).

-### Static Rendering
-Installing Fastboot AND turning off JavaScript in the browser did produce the desired results- the page read out as expected with the screenreader.

 ### Check the scheduling
 - Does it have anything to do with scheduling?
 - No. We confirmed this by stepping through with the debugger and the transition is definitely on the same stack with no async calls.
 Nothing was scheduled.

+### Experiment: Evaluate Static Rendering
+What about Fastboot?
+Does that help?

+Simply installing Fastboot wasn't enough.
+Installing Fastboot **AND** turning off JavaScript in the browser produced the desired results- the page read out as expected with the screenreader.

 ### Experiment: Setting "container" focus
 - Body element focus: Setting focus on the `<body>` element DID move the focus, but it didn't read out the new page content as we desired.